patchlevel/event-sourcing/docs/pages/clock.md

 # Clock

-We have a `ClockInterface` which enables you to replace the actual clock implementation in your services for testing purposes.
+We have a `Clock` interface which enables you to replace the actual clock implementation in your services for testing purposes.
 We are using this clock to create the `recorded_on` datetime for the events.

 ## SystemClock